adnope/ai-project/README.md

 - (Continuous find) -c, --continuous_find: Only 1 position exists, the user inputs moves continuously and the solver will find the best move for the current position.

+- (Bot versus bot) -b, --bot_game: Create 2 bots and make them play against each other.
+Currently this function is used for generating the hard moves (moves that take more than 2 seconds) to add to the warmup moves book.
+Feel free to modify the code to get the playing mode.

 Alternatively, you can compile the solver first using ```make```, and run the executable with the corresponding argument.
 For example:
 ```
 If you're on Windows: